Hermann Willibald Fischer

-Hermann Willibald Fischer (6 February 1896 in Florence – 17 July 1922 in Saaleck Castle) was a German mechanical engineer.
+Hermann Willibald Fischer (6 February 1896 – 17 July 1922) was a German mechanical engineer.
 He was a member of an extreme right-wing terror group Organisation Consul (OC) and was one of the assassins of the German minister of foreign affairs, Walther Rathenau, on 24 June 1922.

 Life

 Fischer was the son of a painter and professor in Dresden.
 He was a volunteer in World War I and at the end of the war was a company commander with the rank of lieutenant.
 After the war he studied mechanical engineering in Chemnitz, successfully completing his studies in March 1922.
 Periodically he interrupted his studies to join various Freikorps, initially during the Chemnitz food riots in August 1919.
 As a member of the Marine-Brigade Ehrhardt he participated in the Kapp-Putsch and fought in early summer 1921 with the Upper Silesian Self-Protection Organisation.
 He was a member of various extreme right-wing organisations, among them the Deutschvölkischer Schutz- und Trutzbund.